Tillotama Shome

 Tillotama Shome (/bn/; born 25 June 1979) is an Indian actress known primarily for her work in independent films.
 She began acting with a supporting role in Mira Nair's film Monsoon Wedding (2001).
 She won the Filmfare Critics Award for Best Actress for playing the lead role of a housemaid in the drama film Sir (2018).
 Shome has also starred in the films A Death in the Gunj (2017) and Lust Stories 2 (2023), as well as the television series Delhi Crime (2022), The Night Manager (2023), and Paatal Lok (2025).

 Early life

-Shome was born in Kolkata to Anupam and Baisakhi Shome.
+Shome was born in Bengali Family in Kolkata to Anupam and Baisakhi Shome.
 Shome grew up all over India since her father was with the Indian Air Force.

 Career

 Shome went to Delhi's Lady Shri Ram College and joined Arvind Gaur's Asmita theatre group.
 She moved to New York in the autumn of 2004 for a master's program in educational theatre at New York University, where she remained until visiting Mumbai on holiday in February 2008.
 Thereafter, she took up residence in Mumbai and after completing some outstanding projects in New York, she returned to India in May 2008.
 In New York, she also taught theatre to murder convicts at a high security US prison.

 She made her film debut as Alice in Mira Nair's feature film Monsoon Wedding, and played Deepa in Shadows of Time (Schatten der Zeit), directed by Florian Gallenberger.
 She played a nun in the Australian film The Waiting City by Claire McCarthy.
 Italo Spinelli's Gangor, based on Mahashweta Devi's novel, had her play a social worker.
 She also worked in Qaushiq Mukherjee's Tasher Desh.
 She played Mrs. Ahmadi in the Hindi political thriller film Shanghai directed by Dibakar Banerjee.
 About her performance in Shanghai, Rediff wrote "Shome created one of this year's most heartbreaking performances in a Hindi film".

 Her other roles have included Lara in Little Box of Sweets (directed by Meneka Das), Jaya in Long After (short film, directed by Afia Nathaniel) and Miraal in Butterfly (directed by Tanuj Chopra).

 Her performance as a girl who is raised as a boy in Qissa won her the best actress title in the New Horizons Competition of the seventh Abu Dhabi Film Festival (ADFF).
 She shared the title with Norwegian actress Julia Wildschutt.